My Shortlist

 ACADéMIE DE LA CAPITALE

-It’s a big world out there and for the students who enroll here, AcadeCap is a window onto all of it.
-The attention to global education is underscored by the adoption of the IB PYP and MYP programs, and things continue from there.
+It’s a big world out there, and for the students who enroll here, AcadeCap is a window onto all of it.
+The attention to global education is underscored by the adoption of the IB PYP program, and things continue from there.
 Collaborative learning, among peers as well as intergenerational, is an important aspect of the delivery of the curriculum, as is the provision of authentic learning experiences.
-There is of course a vast array of resources available within the capital region, and AcadeCap rightly makes the most of them.
+There is, of course, a vast array of resources available within the capital region, and AcadeCap rightly makes the most of them.
 Class sizes are small, and instructional support is personal and individualized.
-The school casts a very wide net, and models an approach to learning based in curiosity, empathy, and active engagement.
+The school casts a very wide net and models an approach to learning based on curiosity, empathy, and active engagement.
 The ideal student is one able to thrive in a diverse, challenging, vibrant and social learning environment.

 View full report